 Effective January 1, 2017, the rules governing eligible capital property (ECP) were replaced by the new Class 14.1.
-Property that would be eligible capital property prior to January 1, 2017 are considered depreciable property in the new Class 14.1 after December 31, 2016.
+Property that would be eligible capital property prior to January 1, 2017, is considered depreciable property in the new Class 14.1 after December 31, 2016.
 Here is how those changes are handled in TaxCycle T2.

 For more details on this change, see the Canada Revenue Agency (CRA) Explanatory Notes on Eligible Capital Property.